ufko-org/wapp/README.md

 $: ./wapptclsh script.tcl
 Hello World!

-Implement proc main in the app.tcl and ship it as single file
+Implement proc main in the app.tcl and ship it as a single file
 $: echo 'proc main {} { puts "All in one" }' >> app.tcl && make
 $: ./wapptclsh
 All in one